International Arbitration in Lebanon: Recognition and Enforcement of Arbitral Awards

 Fees and Costs:

-• If execution targets assets in Lebanon, the Treasury is entitled to 2.5% of the award value.
+• If execution targets assets within Lebanon, the Treasury is entitled to 2.5% of the award's value.

 • Additional stamp duties and legal contributions amount to approximately 1% of the recovered amount.

-Proceedings: Recognition is granted through ex parte proceedings, and parties must be legally represented if the dispute exceeds 1 million LBP.
+Proceedings: Recognition is granted through ex parte proceedings, meaning the application is heard without the presence of the opposing party at that initial stage.
+Parties must be legally represented if the dispute value exceeds 1 million LBP.

 Grounds for Annulment or Appeal

-• No valid arbitration agreement or expiration of time limit for rendering the award;
+• Absence of a valid arbitration agreement or expiration of the time limit for rendering the award.

-• Absence of required elements in the award (e.g., reasoning, arbitrators’ names, granted relief, signatures);
+• The award lacks required elements (e.g., reasoning, arbitrators’ names, granted relief, signatures).

-• Violation of Lebanese or international public policy.
+• The award violates Lebanese or international public policy.

 • The award violates international public policy.